EmilHvitfeldt/smltar/docs/07_ml_classification.md

   recipe(product ~ consumer_complaint_narrative, data = complaints_train)
 ```

-After exploring this text data more in Section \@ref(customfeatures), we want to add custom features to our final model.
+After exploring this text data more in Section \@ref(customfeatures), we want to add these custom features to our final model.
 To do this, we use `step_textfeature()` to compute custom text features.
 We create a list of the custom text features and pass this list to `step_textfeature()` via the `extract_functions` argument.
 Note how we have to take a copy of `consumer_complaint_narrative` using `step_mutate()` as `step_textfeature()` consumes the column.